LeoVS09/halojs/README.md

 ### Native skeleton loading

-HaloJS support native skeleton loading, which can be used to show loading state of the component during lazy loading, or data fetching.
+HaloJS supports native skeleton loading, which can be used to show the loading state of the component during lazy loading or data fetching.

 ```tsx
 import styles from './UserInfo.module.css';